-Did you know that 87% of travellers use a travel app or the internet for a bulk of their travel planning?
+Did you know that 87% of travellers use the internet for a bulk of their travel planning?
 In a world which is more connected than ever, it is now easy for people to travel and visit new places.
 All information can be found at their fingertips.
 The travel and tourism industry has now embraced the technology age by making use of mobile concepts and functionality.
 However, small-scale travel and tourism companies and startups may find it difficult on where to start when it comes to their mobile app strategy.
 We are here to help.

 Below, you will find some pointers on what to keep in mind while finalizing your mobile app strategy.